leagueofcake/Shift/README.md

-# Rewind - by leagueofcake
+# Shift - by leagueofcake
 Hi.
-This is my SDD major project, Rewind.
+This is my SDD major project, Shift.
 It's a sidescroller game built in VB.NET.

 Links! (yay)
 ============